 If anise-flavored spirits such as absinthe, ouzo or sambuca are more your style, whip up a batch of fennelcello.
 It was created by bartender David Welch at Lincoln Restaurant in Portland, Ore. and is a wonderful digestif served freezing cold.

 Or try producing another Italian favorite, nocino.
 This spiced walnut liqueur is typically made with unripe green nuts, which are a bit hard to find.
-Fortunately, our recipe, from Mariena Mercer, head bartender at The Cosmopolitan in Las Vegas, calls for regular toasted walnuts instead, along with spices you can buy at any supermarket.
+Fortunately, our recipe, from Mariena Mercer Boarini, created when she was the head bartender at The Cosmopolitan in Las Vegas, calls for regular toasted walnuts instead, along with spices you can buy at any supermarket.

 Alternatively, take a cue from the now-closed two-Michelin-star Chicago restaurant Graham Elliot, where diners were treated to a chilled shot of basilcello as a palate cleanser between savory and sweet courses.

 You’re surely familiar with store-bought versions of Irish cream liqueur, such as Baileys.
 Believe it or not, it couldn't be easier to make it at home.
 Simply throw whiskey, sweetened condensed milk, heavy cream, instant coffee granules and chocolate syrup into a blender and give it all a whirl.